learn-co-curriculum/dsc-testing-for-trends-lab/README.md

     dtype: float64

-## Conclusion here

 ## Level up - Optional

 Repeat the previous steps for the NYSE monthly data , stored in "NYSE_monthly.csv".

 ## Summary

-In this lab, you learned how to check for the stationarity of a time-series object in Python.
+In this lab, you learned to check for the stationarity of a time-series object in Python.
 Next, we'll further explore stationarity and how to make sure to make time series stationary!